top of page

 My Therapy Approach

-I support children in:
+I support children who may be:

-• feeding and oral motor skills
+• experiencing feeding or oral motor difficulties

 Supporting Families